2004 Pitcairn Islands sexual assault trial: Local reaction

-While many islanders remain fearful that the outcome of the trial could sound the death-knell of the tiny state, others expressed optimism that it could mark a new beginning for Pitcairn as people previously excluded from the power structure would find themselves needed and appreciated for their skills and contributions in a new way.
+While many islanders were fearful that the outcome of the trial could sound the death-knell of the small country, others expressed optimism that it could mark a new beginning for Pitcairn as people previously excluded from the power structure would find themselves needed and appreciated for their skills and contributions.
 Many Pitcairners felt unfairly treated; for instance, Mike Warren said the whole trial was a "setup" from the start.
-Former Pitcairn resident Reeve Cooze expressed the sentiments of many islanders on Radio New Zealand when he declared, "The Pitcairn people have been bullied."
+Former Pitcairn resident Reeve Cooze told Radio New Zealand "The Pitcairn people have been bullied".